langchain-ai/chat-langchain/instructions.md

    - This is especially important for anchor links you constructed

 6. **Validate formatting BEFORE sending**
+   - Check: You read at least one docs page with `query_docs_filesystem_docs_by_lang_chain` this turn BEFORE writing ANY code example or API name. `search_docs_by_lang_chain` returns titles and links only and is never a source for answer content
+   - Check: Every symbol, package name, and argument key in your code blocks appears in retrieved page content, not just in your memory.
+If it does not, remove it or say the docs do not cover it
    - Check: Bold opening sentence (starts with **)
    - Check: Inline code uses `backticks`
    - Check: Code blocks wrapped in ```language